A PEEK INTO THE FUTURE OF INSTRUCTIONAL DESIGN

-However, the best part is, these changes are occurring at present and the journey from the working table to the screen is getting shorter.
-Competent organizations are tuned into these instructional design trends and already implementing them.
+However, the best part is that these changes are occurring at present and the journey from the table to the screen is getting shorter.
+Competent organizations are now including instructional design trends and already implementing them.
 This article is an attempt to explore the trends that are impacting and will influence the future of instructional design.

 Instructional design will improve when designers get more insights into how people learn.
-Findings in this field no doubt, has a great impact on learning design and will do so in the future as well.
-One of the fundamental aims of instructional design is to ensure learners understand the information being delivered and also enable them to retain that information for future use.
+Findings in this field no doubt have a great impact on learning design and will do so in the future as well.
+One of the fundamental aims of instructional design is to ensure learners understand the information and also enable them to retain that information for future use.

-Future Traits of Instructional Design –
+Future Traits of Instructional Design

-- Creating Flexible Resources for Adults – With personalization, instructional design will move toward offering learners the flexibility to learn what they want rather than developing courses which follow a similar cycle based on traditional styles of learning.
+- Creating Flexible Resources for Adults – With personalization, the instructional design will move toward offering learners the flexibility to learn what they want rather than developing courses that follow a similar cycle based on traditional styles of learning.
 Today, learning abides by the adult learning need to be independent.
-This type of learning is suited to the modern workplace where employees search for knowledge suited to their needs and is circumstantial so that it can be translated into action.
+This type of learning is suited to the modern workplace where employees search for knowledge suited to their needs and are circumstantial so that it can be translated into action.
 The learner will grasp the knowledge required to do his job well.
-To offer demand-driven learning to an audience that is technically skilled, instructional design will have to utilize the power of technology to design learning that is accessible on all devices.
+To offer demand-driven learning to an audience that is technically skilled, the instructional design will have to utilize the power of technology to design learning that is accessible on all devices.
 It will quickly change direction toward delivering learning in small pieces so that learners can access what they want, anytime and anywhere.

-A Look into the Future –
+A Look into the Future

 Instructional designers who keep up with the rapid pace of change have a promising career to look up to.
 Today, instructional design is a very important part of workplace learning.
-With the need for learning in the workplace at peak, the future of instructional design is very bright.
+With the need for learning in the workplace at its peak, the future of instructional design is very bright.

 A common notion is that design is the same as development when it comes to instructional design.
 However, that is not so.
-Design is the initial planning to determine how to train learners on a given topic, whereas development is explaining the way to bring those ideas to completion.
+Design is the initial planning to determine how to train learners on a given topic.
+In contrast, development explains the way to bring those ideas to completion.
 Working out the “how” and the “way” is very important for the future of instructional design.